JDoddsNAIT/Unity-Scripts/dScripts/Follow-Path/README.md

 # FollowPath Script

 ## 📖 Description
 Attaching the `FollowPath` script to an object will make it translate along the assigned `path`.
-You may stop movement by setting the `enabled` member.
+You may stop movement by modifying the `enabled` member.
 The `moveTime` property determines how long it will take for the object reach each point in the path.
 Depending on `endAction`, the script will behave differently when the end of the path is reached.
 Either the script will be disabled, the movement direction will be reversed, or the object will return to the starting point in the `path`.

 ## 🔧 Properties
 | Property | Summary |